 This will be my last President's Corner column.
 After sixteen years as President of Fullerton Heritage I think it's time to hand over the gavel.
 We have several members on our Board who have the skills and passion necessary to do the job well and I know one of them will step up to fill the role.
 It has been a pleasure and an honor to be President of this fine organization and I would like to stay on its Board for as long as I can make a contribution.
 I'm certain there is still a considerable amount our organization can do to help make our historic city one we can continue to proudly call home and I want to be a part of that effort.
 Thank you very much for your support and vote of confidence over the years.

+and agree to live in the home for at least five years before selling it.

-Homes (continued from page 4) land owned by the City: 2008 and 2012 Dorothy Lane, and 2039, 2047, and 2053 East Fern Avenue.
+Potential buyers were required to submit a \$1,000 deposit that was refunded if they did not win the drawing.
+Drawings took place at a land owned by the City: 2008 and 2012 Dorothy Lane, and 2039, 2047, and 2053 East Fern Avenue.
 Each home took a year to complete, with about fifty students working nine hours a week from September to June exclusively on construction of each dwelling.
 The money spent on materials, along with the cost of the land, was reimbursed by the Redevelopment Agency.
 After the construction costs were totaled, the selling price of the homes (\$84,000 to \$90,000) was determined.
 At the time, comparable homes in the area were selling for \$150,000.
-To qualify for the lottery, applicants Courtesy of the Fullerton College Library and agree to live in the home for at least five years before selling it.
-Potential buyers were required to submit a \$1,000 deposit that was refunded if they did not win the drawing.
-Drawings took place at a Fullerton City Council meeting.
+To qualify for the lottery, applicants

+Homes

+(continued from page 4)

+Courtesy of the Fullerton College Library

+Fullerton City Council meeting.
 The three-bedroom, two-bath homes included such amenities as carpeting, built-ins, a fireplace, natural wood cabinets, roll-out shelves in fully-equipped kitchens, double garages, and blockwall fencing.
 Located adjacent to Troy High School, the five student-built homes still look much like they did when they were first constructed.

 In addition to constructing homes, Fullerton College students branched out in the 1970s, working on projects other than homes.
 In 1972, Fullerton College students constructed a new activity/community building in Lemon Park.
-The 2,000-squarefoot building had 26 doors, giving students ample practice in (continued on page 6)
+The 2,000-squarehad to be Fullerton residents, have an annual income of less than \$35,000 (later raised to \$39,200), not own any other real estate, foot building had 26 doors, giving students ample practice in

+(continued on page 6)